Home ยป Recipes ยป Cakes

 Combine the chopped dark and milk chocolate in a bowl.
 Heat the cream and corn syrup until steaming, then pour over the chocolate.
 Let sit for a minute, then whisk until smooth.
 Allow the ganache to thicken at room temperature for about an hour.

 Store the cake in the refrigerator for up to 3 days.
-For longer storage, freeze individual slices in airtight containers for up to 1 month.
+Freeze slices tightly wrapped for up to 1 month.

-• This cake is best served chilled.
-Remove it from the fridge about 10โ€“15 minutes before serving to allow the ganache to soften slightly.
+• Serve slightly chilled: This cake is best served cold, but I remove it from the fridge about 10โ€“15 minutes before slicing so the ganache softens slightly and the mousse feels creamy rather than firm.

 Variations